jpdery/moobile-core-doc/Source/Component/Component.md

 ### setReady() {#setReady}

 Marks this component as being ready.
+This method is handled by the API and should not be called manually.

  ***Note:*** A component is ready when its element is part of the DOM.

 #### Returns:

-- *[Moobile.Component]* This Moobile.Component instance.
+- *[Moobile.Component](../Component/Component.md)* This Moobile.Component instance.

 -----